Your teen can only work so hard before burnout

 3. Focus on activities that are a real passion

 Encourage your teen to focus on a few activities they are passionate about, and cut out commitments that are contributing to stress and don’t directly advance a goal.
+Even colleges give more weight to applicants who show leadership and longevity in one or two extracurriculars, over those who participate in many activities and don’t show depth in any.

 For example, an athlete who plays year-round sports like tennis might benefit from focusing on doing that year-round.
 If they’re trying to fit in schoolwork, and tennis practices, and maybe golf and cross country running, well you can imagine how it could be difficult to have any time off, and at the same time make progress in any of their goals for each sport.
 Instead, they can take advantage of their limited time to make sure they can excel at the sport that brings them the most joy by fitting in daily practices, workouts, and tournaments.